dm807cam/dm807cam/README.md

 ### Hi my name is Dennis 👋
 I am a PhD student at the University of Cambridge 🇬🇧 and the British Antarctic Survey where my research is about understanding the processes and pathways of biomineralization in marine invertebrates and their ecological implications.

-**My research interests are broadly about:**
-- 🐚 How marine organisms produce shells.
-- 🌊 How climate change will influence marine calcifiers.
-- 💎 How biominerals can be used to study the oceans of the past.

-Please head over to my website if you would like to know more about my research.
+Please head over to [my website](https://dm807.cam) if you would like to know more about my research.

 ## Project Repositories
 Here is a non comprehensive list of repositories and code that I used in my reaserach.